runehaubo/lmerTestR/README.md

 Basically there are two options for installing **lmerTest**:

 1. Released (stable version) from CRAN: in **R** run `install.packages("lmerTest")`.
-2. Development version from GitHub: First load the **devtools** package (and install it if you do not have it) and install the default (master) branch:
+2. Development version from GitHub: in **R** run
 ```
-library("devtools")
-install_github("runehaubo/lmerTestR")
+remotes::install_github("runehaubo/lmerTestR")
 ```
+If you don't have the **remotes** package, you will have to install it first using `install.packages("remotes")` for this to work.

 If you haven't already installed a previous version of **lmerTest** you need to also install dependencies (other packages that **lmerTest** depends on and requires you to install to function properly).
 We recommend that you install **lmerTest** from CRAN (using `install.packages("lmerTest")`) before installing from GitHub as described above.

 An alternative is to use
 ```
-library("devtools")
-install_github("runehaubo/lmerTestR", dependencies=TRUE)
+remotes::install_github("runehaubo/lmerTestR", dependencies=TRUE)
 ```
-but that requires you to install all dependent packages from source (which only works if you have the correct compilers installed and set up correctly); installing the pre-compiled packages from CRAN is usually easier.
+but that may require you to install some dependent packages from source (which only works if you have the correct compilers installed and set up correctly); installing the pre-compiled packages from CRAN is usually easier.